 Helpful questions: What are the strong areas of your finances?
 Do you have a positive monthly cash flow?
 Are you paying extra on your debts?
 Are you debt free?
 Did your income recently increase?

-My financial strength is that I have a full time job making 6 figures.
+My financial strength is that I have a full time job that pays well.

 I have a large $34K student loan debt, but I am paying extra per month.
 I currently pay $2,000 per month and hope to increase my monthly payment starting this month (July 2018) so I can pay off my student loan debt in less than 1 year (aggressive target of 6 months).